Dobiasd/Behagolit/Ubiquefix.md

 ### Is ubiquefix notation good?

-We don't yet know.
+I don't yet know.

 Sure, the fact, that the order of functions and their arguments is not the same in each (sub-) expression takes getting used to.
 But maybe it's worth it.
-We'll see! :)
+I'd love to find out!